payne-chris-r/project-issue-tracker-guide/README.md

 by allowing the team to spend most of its time on hard issues, rather than easy ones.

-1. Run your linter.
+### 1. Run your linter

-    It sounds obvious,
-    but being consistent with this will save everyone a lot of time.
-    Whether you use the linter built into Atom, `grunt nag`, `rubocop`, or something else,
+  It sounds obvious, but being consistent with this will save everyone a lot of time.
+Whether you use the linter built into Atom, `grunt nag`, `rubocop`, or something else.

-1. If you have tests, run them.
+### 2. If you have tests, run them

   Test your front-end with `grunt test`; test your back-end with either `bundle exec rspec` (Rails) or `jasmine-node spec` (Express).

-1. If you have an error message, read the error!
+### 3. If you have an error message, read the error

   Error messages are great, because they tell you what's going wrong.
   Take note of
     (a) what type of error you have,
     (b) what file it occurred in, and
     (c) the line and character numbers at which the error occurred.

-1. At least once, try using your debugger to see when the error appears.
+### 4. Use your debugger to see where the error appears

   Debugging tools exist for a reason!
 Drop in a `debugger;` (JS) or a `binding.pry` (Ruby) and see if you can figure out how far the program runs before it hits the error.
   This can also help you check the values of variables as you go.

-1. Read through the documentation.
+### 5. Read through the documentation

   Every tool we use has some sort of documentation available.
   Many documentation sources even implements a search feature, so that you don't have to go digging. _**Read them carefully!**_
   The function signatures in particular are very useful since they explain what inputs a function is supposed to take;
   passing a function the wrong input value(s) is a very common error.

-1. Search Google and Stack Overflow for your issue.
+### 6. Search Google and Stack Overflow for your issue

   You're probably not the first person to ever encounter your issue.
   Try copying the content of your error message (in quotes) into a search bar;
   you might be surprised what turns up.

-1. Ask a peer.
+### 7. Ask a peer

   See if any of the other developers have encountered a similar issue - you are all working on more-or-less the same thing, so they may already have the solution to your specific problem.

-1. Read/search closed issues.
+### 8. Read/search closed issues

   Similar to the previous one, but in case other developers aren't around, you can actually sift through other issues and see if a solution exists by clicking on `Issues` and then `3 Closed` at the top.

 ## How to Use the Issue Tracker